Your ability to earn income is often your greatest financial asset. But becoming disabled in some way can jeopardize this asset.

 What is disability insurance?

 Disability insurance is there to protect you if you’re unable to work because of an accident, injury or illness.
-If you are a small business owner, certain policies may also protect your business and reimburse any covered expenses incurred during your disability.
+If you're a small business owner, certain policies may also protect your business and reimburse any covered expenses incurred during your disability.
 This can help you avoid depleting your emergency fund or retirement savings if something happens.

 This is where you might have questions.
 What qualifies as a “disability”?
 How much does a plan cost?
 How much income will it provide in case of injury?
 The answer is: it depends on the plan.